Skip to main content

 Postcards featuring Ray and Charles’s work, but not made by them, are enduring examples of the resonance of their work.
 Their furniture captured the imagination and attention of people who encountered it, enough so that it was used to symbolize modern, forward-thinking sensibilities before and after Ray and Charles became celebrities.

 The wide array of businesses that chose to feature Eames designs on promotional postcards illustrates the ongoing popularity of their work.
-The Town & Country Motel in Lincoln, Nebraska, promoted its “luxurious rooms” by showing its bridal and fireside suites furnished with Shell chairs on a 1954 postcard.
+The Town & Country Motel in Lincoln, Nebraska, promoted its “luxurious rooms” by showing its bridal and fireside suites furnished with Eames Shell Chairs on a 1954 postcard.
 The Nut Tree, an attraction and amusement-filled destination that opened in 1921 in Vacaville, California, was a popular rest stop for families traveling from San Francisco to Lake Tahoe.
 (It also happened to be among the earliest authorized retailers of Herman Miller furniture.)
 Shell chairs were found throughout the restaurants and shops, and Aluminum Group seating offered places to sit outdoors, as 1965 souvenir postcards show.
 The descriptions promote “America’s newest cuisine, Western Food” and never directly mention furniture or architecture, but Eames designs support the Nut Tree’s ambition to offer visitors a completely modern experience.
 A similar strategy is reflected in a 1964 postcard from O’Hare Airport in Chicago.
-It touts a new terminal’s “exciting panoramic view of modern day jet travel activities” and shows people sitting in the Tandem Sling seating system, which Ray and Charles developed in 1961 with Herman Miller’s special products division expressly for O’Hare—and endures as the paragon of airport seating.
+It touts a new terminal’s “exciting panoramic view of modern day jet travel activities” and shows people sitting in the Tandem Sling Seating system, which Charles and Ray developed in 1961 with Herman Miller’s special products division expressly for O’Hare—and endures as the paragon of airport seating.

 Postcards—and Eames designs—were fixtures in the visual culture of the 20th century.
 The observant collector will find countless examples where the two intersect.